 However, things have a way of not working quite as smoothly in reality as they do in theory.

 Those of you who work in commercial real estate have a unique needs and challenges — even among other real estate businesses, let alone in comparison to software firms, law offices, or e-commerce shops.

-So, will content marketing still work for you?
+So, will inbound marketing still work for you?
 Is there a content strategy that will serve your needs — as well as those of your customer?

 The short answer is yes.
 For a longer answer (along with a strategy) read on.

 To serve today’s buyer, you need to understand that the buying process has changed.
 Today, customers take to the internet to start their research.
 When they find the answers they need, they become more informed buyers.
 If your business is the one to provide those answers, the customer will begin to trust you.
 Trust is at the center of all inbound marketing.
 If you make content that is transparent and helpful, you're likely going to accomplish your goals.